rctay/gitbook/text/21_Redoing_Git_Reset_and_Revert/0_ Redoing_Git_Reset_and_Revert.markdown

 fundamentally different ways to fix the problem:

-1. You can create a new commit that undoes whatever was done by the old commit.
+1. You can create a new commit that undoes whatever was done by the unwanted commit.
 This is the correct thing if your mistake has already been made public.

 2. You can go back and modify the old commit.
 You should